 As an executive within the social services sector for the past 15 years, Amy is passionate about advocating for authentic social inclusion as well as fair and equitable services, and is focused on strengthening communities so everyone is able to realize their potential.
-As the Director of Community Supports, with Community Living Cambridge, Amy works to identify strategic priorities that will not only promote sustainable organizational growth, but also support the design, development and implementation of supports and services for those living with intellectual disabilities and their families.
+As Executive Director at BGC Brantford (formally known as Boys & Girls Club), Amy works to identify strategic priorities that will not only promote sustainable organizational growth, but also support the design, development and implementation of impactful supports and services for children and youth in her community.
 Amy is keen to share these passions with FAB, while learning and engaging alongside the young women and communities involved in this incredible program.

 When not working, Amy is a recreational sports enthusiast who is constantly trying to better her golf game and keep up with her husband and two young children.

 Sue Moorcroft has been on the FAB board since 2018.
 She is a Real Estate Broker and CEO of Baymore Homes at Keller Williams.
 Previously, Sue held the position of Director at McMaster University, developing and managing a regional program to support like services to McMaster University, Mohawk College, Hamilton Health Sciences and St. Joseph’s Healthcare.

 Sue is dedicated to giving back to her local community and sits on numerous charitable committees.
 Sue brings a wealth of experience to the FAB Foundation.
 She is committed to giving back to her community and making a difference in the lives of others

 Ann Prawl, Treasurer

 Ann has over 20 years of professional experience in the NFP Sector.